-The Anaconda Community Foundation Spring Grant Round is now open.
-Application If you are a 501c3 at work in the Anaconda area, please submit your grant request by April 5th.
+The Anaconda Community Foundation Spring Grant Round is now closed and $6,000 in grants have been awarded.
+If you are a 501c3 at work in the Anaconda area, please watch for our fall 2019 Grant Round.
 The ACF Awards Committee will review all applications and make recommendations to the ACF Board.
-The board will vote during its meeting on April 16th.
 Thanks to our donors for making these grants possible.
 Give back!

 FALL 2018 GRANT ROUND

 The ACF Board is pleased to announce three awards: $1,000 Discovery House, $1,000 Project Care, and $421 to Copper Village Museum and Art Center.
 Our next grant round will be announced in the spring of 2019.

 Thanks to our generous donors, ACF was able to distribute $5,000 in grants this spring.

 Thanks to generous donors, the grant amounts for each round will allow for grants in the $500 - $1,000 range depending on applications.

 Applicants must be tax-exempt, non-profit organizations as defined under Section 501c(3), public agencies or a unit of government.
 Applications for projects of most interest to the Anaconda Community Foundation include those that benefit the most people within Anaconda/Deer Lodge County as possible, meet critical community needs and/or requests for on-going operating expenses, with matching grants for endowment purposes.